dekoza/mtgpl/DMU.rst

 ===============================

-:mtgtip:`Karn, Living Legacy<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/8/e83b1b87-01d5-4624-8a2b-4b771e13e59c.jpg?1661025516|https://scryfall.com/card/dmu/1/karn-living-legacy?utm_source=api>`
+:mtgtip:`Karn, Living Legacy<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/8/e83b1b87-01d5-4624-8a2b-4b771e13e59c.jpg?1661960562|https://scryfall.com/card/dmu/1/karn-living-legacy?utm_source=api>`
    +1: Create a tapped Powerstone token.
 (It's an artifact with "|tap|: Add |colorless|.
 This mana can't be spent to cast a nonartifact spell.")

    −1: Pay any amount of mana.
-Look at that many cards from the top of your library, then put one of those cards into your hand and rest on the bottom of your library in a random order.
+Look at that many cards from the top of your library, then put one of those cards into your hand and the rest on the bottom of your library in a random order.

    −7: You get an emblem with "Tap an untapped artifact you control: This emblem deals 1 damage to any target."